 - How can you pay a fine?

-- What documentation is required to drive in Spain?
+- What do you need to drive in Spain?

-To drive in Spain you must be aged 18 or over.
-To rent a vehicle you must be 21 or over.
-Many companies also require you to have held your driver’s license for a minimum of one or two years.
-Remember that you will also require a credit card to rent a vehicle.
+To drive in Spain you must be 18 years old or over.
+To hire a vehicle, 21 years old or over.
+Many companies also require you to have had your driving licence for a minimum of one or two years.
+Remember that you must also have a credit card when hiring the vehicle.

 - What are the safety measures you should know about in Spain?